kayhide/aqo-ligo/slides/index.md

 ![](./assets/LIGO_measurement_of_gravitational_waves.png)

-Made on 14 September 2015
+Made on 14 September 2015, Announced on 11 February 2016.
-Announced on 11 February 2016
+Two black holes colliding and merging into one nearly 1.3 BILLION light years away.

 ## Another detection - GW170817